Article I - Preamble

 - The State Board of Higher Education is responsible for setting priorities and long-term plans for VCSU.

 - The State Board of Higher Education is legally responsible for the performance and oversight of all aspects of VCSU operations.

 - The State Board of Higher Education is responsible for the employment, compensation, and evaluation of all VCSU employees, including the President.

 Article IV - The Foundation's Relationship to the Institution

 - The Foundation is a separately incorporated 501 (c) (3) nonprofit organization created to raise, manage, distribute, and protect private resources to support the mission and goals of the University.

-- The Foundation board of directors is responsible for the control and management of all assets of the Foundation, including the prudent management of all gifts consistent with donor intent.
+- The Foundation Board of Directors is responsible for the control and management of all assets of the Foundation, including prudent management of all gifts consistent with donor intent.

 - The Foundation is responsible for providing operating grants to sufficiently support the employment of Advancement personnel, as mutually agreed with the President of the University.

 - The Foundation may earmark up to Ten thousand Dollars ($10,000.00) annually of its unrestricted funds to a discretionary fund for use by the President of the University in pursuit of University and Foundation goals and will either transfer a percentage of those funds annually to the University in compliance with state law and University policies or reimburse appropriate presidential expenditures.
 All such expenditures must comply with the I.R.S.
 501 (c) (3) code and be consistent with the Foundation’s mission.
 Such funds will be subject to a compilation, review, or audit at the discretion of the Foundation Board.